borntofrappe/FreeCodeCamp-URL-Shortener/README.md

 > Third of five projects required to earn the **API and Microservices** certification @freeCodeCamp.

-Link to the pen making up the UI of the application [right here](https://codepen.io/borntofrappe/full/JmGGob/)
+Link to the working pen for the UI of the application [right here](https://codepen.io/borntofrappe/full/JmGGob/).

-Link to the working glitch [right here](https://various-umbrella.glitch.me/).
+Link to the working glitch for the actual, functioning application [right here](https://various-umbrella.glitch.me/).

 ## Preface

-With this third project I am tasked to create a JavaScript app, similar to the one [referenceed by @freecodecamp](https://thread-paper.glitch.me/).
+With this third project I am tasked to create a JavaScript app, similar to the one [referenced by @freecodecamp](https://thread-paper.glitch.me/).

 This is a deceptively simple application which allows to _shorten_ the URL as posted in an input of type text.
 Simply put: